Inald/Frogger-Refactoring-2019/README.md

 # **_Frogger Software Maintenance_**

-This Program is reintroduces an Arcade game called "Frogger".
+This Program reintroduces an Arcade game called "Frogger".
 Although its similar to the orignal game they are not exactly the same as you will find additions in this version.

 ## Getting Started